Resources for Dealing with Traumatic Events

 Call to Action from Nation's Nurses

-APNA and more than 30 other nursing organizations signed on to a call to action in the wake of the tragedy in Newtown, Conn.
-It was sent to President Obama, congressional leaders, and leaders of both the National Governors Association and The United States Conference of Mayors. (pdf)
+APNA and other nursing organizations sent a call to action in the wake of the tragedy in Newtown, CT to President Obama, congressional leaders, and the National Governors Association and The United States Conference of Mayors. (pdf)

 How to Help

-We need your help in expanding this resource page - send us information, links, and resources that can help survivors, victims' families, and providers in dealing with the issues that arise after experiencing traumatic events such as the one that occurred at Sandy Hook Elementary.
+We need your help in expanding this resource page - send us information, links, and resources that can help survivors, victims' families, and providers in dealing with the issues that arise after experiencing traumatic events.
 Click on the button to email us or post your comments and suggestions below.

 Opinions posted below are solely those of the poster.
 These comments are not monitored by APNA and APNA is not responsible for their content.